Organisational Consciousness

 Full Organisational Consciousness

-Fig. 1 - In both of the above cases, all links are direct
+In the above case, all 6 links are direct

 research on distribution of knowledge in Japanese companies (1989) The hierarchy seldom creates synergy.
 To achieve synergy we may need to de-centralise our 'control' systems.
 By making long chains of command we tend to create alienation.
 Misunderstandings may build up if some collaborators cannot meet some others.
 Here (below) cubes 1 and 4 can only 'see' 1 other adjacent cube.